Show / Hide Table of Contents

 Ref

 A reference to data, either as a direct constant, via a reference to a Box, or via a reference to a Table.
-Ref
+Ref is a read-only construct, and provides access via both the Read() method, and a Value property with a getter.

 MutRef

 A reference to data, either as a direct constant, via a reference to a Box.
-MutRef
+MutRef is mutable, meaning the data supports reading and writing.
+Access is provided by Read(), Write() and a Value property with both a getter and a setter.

 Event

-A strongly-typed collection of listeners, that can be raised with Raise()
+A strongly-typed collection of listeners, that can be raised with Raise() when some action occurs.
+Listeners can be added with AddListener() and removed with RemoveListener().

 EventListener

-component that binds an Event to a reaction (described by a UnityEvent).
-The reaction will occur when the event is raised, if the GameObject
+A MonoBehaviour component that binds an Event to a reaction (described by a UnityEvent).
+The reaction will occur when the event is raised, if the GameObject the listener is attached to is enabled at that time.

-on the event, to bind itself as a listener.
+Calls AddListener() and RemoveListener() on the event, to bind itself as a listener.